 Since 2000, there has been a 200 percent increase in the rate of overdose deaths involving opioid painkillers.

-The U.S. Centers for Disease Control and Prevention (CDC) reported last month that the bulk of the increase — 80 percent — coincides with illicitly manufactured fentanyl, a synthetic opioid more potent than morphine.
+The U.S. Centers for Disease Control and Prevention (CDC) that the bulk of the increase — 80 percent — coincides with illicitly manufactured fentanyl, a synthetic opioid more potent than morphine.

 The medication used to reverse fentanyl and other opioid overdoses, is naloxone, or Narcan.
 It costs only a few dollars per treatment.